 ICT systems are now at the heart of government processes, but efforts are still needed to ensure they continue to improve the delivery of government services.

-Furthermore, we have developed guidelines on how to make better use of open standards for ICT systems of public authorities in order to avoid dependencies on certain suppliers of ICT systems (lock in).
+Guidelines are available on how to make better use of open standards for ICT systems of public authorities in order to avoid dependencies on certain suppliers of ICT systems (lock in).